 You’ll never believe these baked chicken wings were made in the oven!
 Super easy, crispy skin, meat that falls off the bone, and covered in a sensational dry rub.
-Perfect for your next party.
+Add sauce if you’d like and serve them up at your next game-day party.

-Let me assure you that you CAN make wings at home and (news flash!) they are actually easy and delicious.
+Let me assure you that you CAN make wings at home and they are easy and delicious!

-Let me tell you… they were fall-apart tender, the skin was crisp, and they were phenomenal.
-My husband said if he hadn’t known I made them in the oven he may not have been able to tell the difference between these and conventional dry-rub fried chicken wings.
+I was hesitant about baking the wings in the oven, convinced they would be dry and boring, but let me tell you… they were fall-apart tender, the skin was crisp, and they were phenomenal.
+My husband said if he hadn’t known I made them in the oven he may not have been able to taste the difference between these and conventional dry-rub fried chicken wings.

 I did a dry rub on these wings because, while we often get wings that are sauced, my husband LOVES dry seasoned wings.